WondwosenTsige/data-structures-and-algorithms/python/code_challenges/stack_queue_animal_shelter/README.md

 ## Unit Tests Required

-can succefully enqueue one value
+can succefully enqueue an animal

-can succesfully enqueue multiple values

-can succesfully dequeue one node

-can succesfully dequeue until empty
+can succesfully dequeue an animal

+enqueeing an other than dog and cat animal will raise exception

-dequeeing an empty queue will raise exception
+dequeeing an unavailable animal will raise exception

 ## Whiteboard